PROGRAMS & PUBLICATIONS

 ROBERTO PEREZ BIENNIAL TRIBUTE & LECTURESHIP

-The IRC, in collaboration with the Reflex Sympathetic Dystrophy Syndrome Association (RSDSA), will hold its inaugural biennial Lectureship Program in Amsterdam on June 28, 2021, to honor Professor Roberto Perez, an extraordinary researcher on complex regional pain syndrome (CRPS).
-The program will feature a promising researcher who has demonstrated outstanding work on CRPS.
+The IRC, in collaboration with the Reflex Sympathetic Dystrophy Syndrome Association (RSDSA), held its inaugural biennial Lectureship Program in Toronto in 2022, to honor Professor Roberto Perez, an extraordinary researcher on complex regional pain syndrome (CRPS).
+The next event will take place in Amsterdam in August 2024.
 Learn more here.

 The CRPS Severity Score (CSS) is a tool to quantify clinical features associated with CRPS based on the presence/absence of 16 clinically-assessed signs (8) and symptoms (8).It is a continuous outcome measure that corresponds with and complements the dichotomous (yes/no) IASP diagnostic criteria for CRPS (the "Budapest criteria").
 The CSS is FREE to IRC members and available to license for clinical trials and industry use.
 For more information, contact email@example.com.